What we do

 The Racism and Technology Center uses technology as a mirror to reflect and make visible existing racist practices in Dutch society.
 As a knowledge center, we provide a platform, resources, knowledge, skills and legitimacy to anti-racism and digital rights organizations to help them create understanding of how racism is manifested in technology with the goal of dismantling systems of oppression and injustice.

-The Center is run on a voluntary basis by Naomi Appelman, Jill Toh, and Hans de Zwart and is based in Amsterdam in the Netherlands.
+The Center is run on a voluntary basis by Naomi Appelman, Jill Toh, and Hans de Zwart.
+The center is a public benefit foundation (an ANBI) and is based in Amsterdam in the Netherlands.
+Naomi, Jill and Hans form the board of the foundation.
 While individually motivated by different reasons, together, they share a commitment in the fight against racial injustice and stand in solidarity with existing marginalised communities.